JingwenWu09/MCT-draftlink/README.md

 When a verification result diverges from the oracle, the pair <test-case-path> : <tool-config> is appended to model-checker-false.txt in the corresponding workflow directory.
 Inspect that file to reproduce and minimise the failing example before filing an upstream issue.

 # Detected Bugs
 We conduct an evaluation of this approach on three mainstream model checkers (i.e., CPAchecker, CBMC, and SeaHorn), successfully detecting 48 unique bugs, 41 of which have been confirmed.
-Since our submissions (e.g., issues) to the official repositories contain author-identifying information, which conflicts with the anonymity requirement of the review process, we have consolidated the issue records in the folder [bug report](https://github.com/Elowen-jjw/MCT-draftlink/tree/main/bug%20report).
+Because our issue submissions to the official repositories include information that could reveal the authors’ identities, which violates the double-blind review policy, we have consolidated the issue records in the folder [bug report](https://github.com/Elowen-jjw/MCT-draftlink/tree/main/bug%20report).